paseaf/ContainerSSH-honeypot/README.md

 All SSH interactions with the honeypot are audited and logged.\
 To access the log:

-1. In your brwoser, open MinIO Console at `http://{logger vm IP}:9090`.
+1. In your browser, open MinIO Console at `http://{logger vm IP}:9090`.

    - Get the logger VM IP via
      ```bash